TortitasT/langkeeper/README.md

 ## Tests

-Run with logs and in single thread so database lock is ok.
+Run with logs and in single thread so sqlite database works.

 ```bash
 cargo test -- --nocapture --test-threads=1